contentful/forma-36/MIGRATION.md

 ```

 **Case with Submenu:**
-Importent things to take into account in the following example:
+Keep in mind:
-- You can't just pass `Dropdown` as an Menu item.
+- Instead of nesting another `Dropdown` you should use specific component `Menu.Submenu`.
-- You have to use specific components like `Menu.Submenu` and `Menu.SubmenuTrigger` to add submenu, but other components like `Menu.List`, `Menu.Item`, `Menu.Divider`, etc. remain the same.
+- Instead of passing `submenuToggleLabel` prop you should use specific component `Menu.SubmenuTrigger`.
+That will serve as a trigger for a submenu.
-- Submenu will be always shown on the right side.
-You can't stick it to the left.
+- Submenu will be always shown on the right side of the menu.
+There is no way to show it on the left side right now.

 Forma v3: